jeremyrayjewell/jeremyrayjewell/README.md

 # Outside the Screen

 I build small synthesizers in hardware and software — from 555-timer circuits to WebAudio/Three.js tools — and I enjoy breaking things safely to understand them better.

 ---

+# Direction

+- Expanding log-based systems into more structured event pipelines
+- Extending DNS infrastructure into filtering and policy control
+- Building inspectable authentication and identity flows

+---